google-research/flood-forecasting/docs/source/usage/config.rst

 -  ``data_dir``: Full or relative path to the root directory of the data set.

+-  ``statics_data_dir``: Optional full or relative path to directory from which to read static attribute data when using forecast models.
+If not present or None, this defaults to ``data_dir``.

+-  ``hindcasts_data_dir``: Optional full or relative path to directory from which to read hindcast input data when using forecast models.
+If not present or None, this defaults to ``data_dir``.

+-  ``forecasts_data_dir``: Optional full or relative path to directory from which to read forecast input data when using forecast models.
+If not present or None, this defaults to ``data_dir``.

+-  ``targets_data_dir``: Optional full or relative path to directory from which to read target data when using forecast models.
+If not present or None, this defaults to ``data_dir``.

 -  ``train_data_file``: If not empty, uses the pickled file at this path as the training data.
 Can be used to not create the same data set multiple times, which saves disk space and time.
 If empty, creates